MrDiver/Benchmarking-MPC-Solvers/README.md

 $ python scripts/experiment_test.py
 ```

-# Data of the experiments is publicly available
+# Data of the experiments is publicly available (Currently offline please write me a mail on interest)

 The data is stored on a MongoDB Database and can be accessed through the following details with compass or directly in python